A cold climate air source heat pump (ccASHP) can help you save energy and money when it’s well-sited and used as directed.

 Heat pumps are most likely to be cost-effective if you currently heat with electricity or propane.
 If you heat with oil, heat pumps may be a good supplemental heating system for all but the coldest days of winter.
 If you currently heat with natural gas, heat pumps may be a good supplemental heating system for sections of your home that are not currently getting sufficient heat from your gas system (i.e. renovations to basement, attic, or additions that were not factored into the sizing of your heating and cooling system).

-Start the process of deciding if a heat pump might be a good option for you by reading these two pages:
+Start the process of deciding if a heat pump might be a good option for you by reading these three pages:

 - Mass Clean Energy Center's "Learn About Air-Source Heat Pumps"